UDDITwork/Career-Resume-Builder/README.md

 2. Change the directory `cd open-resume`
 3. Build the container `docker build -t open-resume .`
 4. Start the container `docker run -p 3000:3000 open-resume`
-5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to see OpenResume live
+5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to see CarrerResumeBuilder live